-We have collaborated with the Singapore National Eye Centre (SNEC) and Vietnam Eye Institute to develop applications where stem cell regeneration can be used to aid in human cornea repair.
-Cornea is the transparent front of the eye where light enters to fall onto the retina.
+We have collaborated with the Singapore National Eye Centre (SNEC) and the Vietnam Eye Institute to develop applications where stem cell regeneration can be used to aid in human cornea repair.
+The cornea is the transparent front of the eye where light enters to fall onto the retina.
 Scarring or fogging of the cornea can result in diminished eyesight or even blindness.
 Cornea-related disease and degeneration increases with age.
 Alternative treatment methods using autologous stem cells reduce the need for corneal transplants.

 Two papers have been published related to the use of Cord Lining Stem Cells in corneal resurfacing.